Prime isogenous discriminant ideal twins: Preliminaries

-Silverman notes in \cite[Lemma 8.1]{Silverman2009} that the ideal class of $\mathfrak{a}_{E/K}$ in the ideal class group of $K$ is independent of $\Delta$, leading to the following definition: the \textit{Weierstrass class} of $E/K$, denoted by $[\mathfrak{a}_{E/K}]$, is the ideal class in $K$ corresponding to any ideal $\mathfrak{a}_{E/K}$ as above.
-Thus, the obstruction to finding a single Weierstrass equation that is simultaneously minimal for every prime $\fp$ is the Weierstrass class of $E/K$.
-In Example~\ref{ex:mindiscfail}, the Weierstrass class is $[\mathfrak{a}_{E/K}] =[ (2, \sqrt{10})]$, which is the non-trivial ideal class in the class group of $K$.
+Silverman notes in \cite[Lemma 8.1]{Silverman2009} that the ideal class of $\mathfrak{a}_{E}$ in the ideal class group of $K$ is independent of $\Delta$, leading to the following definition: the \textit{Weierstrass class} of $E$, denoted by $[\mathfrak{a}_{E}]$, is the ideal class in $K$ corresponding to any ideal $\mathfrak{a}_{E}$ as above.
+Thus, the obstruction to finding a single Weierstrass equation that is simultaneously minimal for every prime $\fp$ is the Weierstrass class of $E$.